-The term of copyright protection varies, depending on factors such as the precise nature of the material in which copyright subsists, the owner's identity i.e. Government or international organisation, whether jointly authored, and whether the work was anonymous or pseudonymous.
+The term of copyright protection varies, depending on factors such as the precise nature of the material in which copyright subsists, the owner's identity, i.e. Governmental or international organisations, whether jointly authored, and whether the work was anonymous or pseudonymous.
 The following table sets out the category of work and the duration of copyright: